-Keratosis pilaris is often considered a variant of normal skin.
+Keratosis pilaris is often considered a common variant of skin.
 It can't be cured or prevented.
-But you can treat it with moisturizers and prescription creams to help improve the appearance of the skin.
+But you can treat it with moisturizers and prescription creams to help improve how the skin looks.
 The condition usually disappears by age 30.

 Keratosis pilaris can occur at any age, but it's more common in young children.
-Signs and symptoms include:
+Symptoms include:

-- Painless tiny bumps, typically on the upper arms, thighs, cheeks or buttocks
+- Painless tiny bumps on the upper arms, thighs, cheeks or buttocks

 - Dry, rough skin in the areas with bumps